zpoint/CPython-Internals/BasicObject/str/str.md

 #### memory layout

+you can read [How Python saves memory when storing strings](https://rushter.com/blog/python-strings-and-memory/) first to have an overview of how **unicode** stored internally

 ![layout](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/str/layout.png)

 For those who are interested in bit-fields in C please refer to [When to use bit-fields in C?](https://stackoverflow.com/questions/24933242/when-to-use-bit-fields-in-c) and [“:” (colon) in C struct - what does it mean?](https://stackoverflow.com/questions/8564532/colon-in-c-struct-what-does-it-mean)